Keplyx/chickenwars/README.md

    * Chickens can have skins and hats
    * Spawns defined number of chickens in the map
    * Blocks players from killing non-player chickens
-   * Use a custom buy menu to restrict usage of weapon, by pressing [move down] key after spawn (custom prices)
+   * Use a custom buy menu to restrict usage of weapon, by pressing [+left] key after spawn (custom prices)
    * Hide view model to feel like a real chicken (little buggy with alt+tab and bot controlling, can be re-enabled)
    * Hide radar to help hiding with chickens
    * FFA mode (play in deathmatch)